daveKoala/blog/_posts/2025-07-02-the-methodology-priesthood.md

 ---

-**Blessed be the pragmatists.**
+**Blessed be the pragmatists.
+A haiku**

-They build, they ship, they listen, they adapt.

-The rest are still stuck in Sprint Planning Purgatory.
+Pragmatists just ship
+Others trapped in meetings about
+Sprint planning meetings